 03 of 12

-Buteos are larger hawks with broad wings and relatively short tails that soar over open country while hunting.
+Buteos are larger hawks with broad wings and relatively short tails that soar over the open country while hunting.
 Familiar buteos are red-tailed hawks and ferruginous hawks.
 Buteos are some of the most popular raptors and can be found in urban or suburban areas, and occasionally even in backyards.
 Most of these types of birds of prey, however, are found in less populated areas where prey is more abundant.

 04 of 12